minprog/heuristieken/cases/Chips & Circuits/00 content.md

 ![](Print1.gif)
 ![](Print2.gif)

 Print #1 and Print #2 are arrangements of gates on a base, and all it takes is to wire the appropriate gates together.
-There are three net lists (in [txt-format](CC_netlists2.txt)) for each print.
+There are three net lists (in [csv-format](gates&netlists.zip)) for each print.
 Each net list needs to be implemented.
 Nets can only follow the grid, only one wire per segment, and one step costs 1 unit length.
 Nets that are aligned among the same grid line are said to be in _collision_.
 If there is one collision in one arrangement, the circuit cannot be used.
 Nets can also go up and down to lower and higher layers, also at the cost of 1 per level.
 The assignment is to implement all nets in all netlists at minimum cost.

 A few steps to pave the way towards a program: